 He first surfaced in New Orleans directories as co-owner of a liquor house founded by a local named Emile Baumann who in 1883 had inherited from a brother a stock of “wet” goods.
 Baumann took Jung as a partner in 1884, when the young man was just 27.
 From a passport application we have a description of Louis at that age.
 He was five feet, five inches tall, had a high forehead, prominent nose, black hair and beard, hazel eyes, and a dark complexion.

 By that time Jung had a family.
 In April 1881, he had married Marie M. Sabourin, a New Orleans native.
 At the time of their nuptials he was 25 and she was 21.
-Although the census data is garbled, they would appear to have had two children, Gideon born in 1885 and Lillian in 1890.
-Ultimately, as he made his weath, Jung would house them in a New Orleans mansion, shown here.
+They had two children, Jeanne born about 1883 and Lillian in 1887.
+Ultimately, as he made his wealth, Jung would house them in a New Orleans mansion, shown here.

 Baumann and Jung ran their operation under the name “Sazerac House,” with locations at both 29 Camp Street and 116 Common.
 The enterprise included both a saloon and wholesale liquor store.
 The partners had a falling out about 1887 and Baumann left to run a Canal Street saloon.
 Jung continued to operate the business under his own name and that same year made a successful move to patent the formula for “Peychaud Bitters,” a highly alcoholic tonic that had been invented years earlier by the then deceased A. A. Peychaud, a Haitian Creole apothecary who had settled in New Orleans.